imadbenmadi/imadbenmadi/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=imadbenmadi&color=blueviolet)

 I am a **dedicated computer science graduate** with plans to specialize in **data science** for my master's degree.
 As a **full-stack web developer**, I leverage a diverse set of technologies to build robust web applications for startups, small, and large companies.
+I am always eager to learn and discover new things, and I thrive on facing new challenges and finding innovative solutions to overcome them.

 - **Programming Languages**: